 AS I SWORE IN MY WRATH, 'THEY SHALL NOT ENTER MY REST.'"Hebrews 3:11(NASB)

 Israel's wandering in the wilderness was the result of unbelief and rebellion.
-God brought them out of Egypt and was ready to give them great victory in the promised land, but disobedience caused their entrance into the land of promise to be delayed for forty years.
+God had brought them out of Egypt and was ready to give them great victory in the Promised Land, but disobedience caused their entrance into the land of promise to be delayed for forty years.
 Instead of trusting God to fight the giants in the land, their faith in God failed, and He swore in His wrath they would not enter His promised rest.

-Despite witnessing God's amazing power in bringing them out of Egypt and is spite of the destruction of their enemies in the Red Sea, Israel lost faith in God's power to defeat the giants of Canaan and the victory they could have enjoyed was forfeited forever.
-Because of their unbelief, the entire generation were buried in the wilderness - never having enjoyed the "rest" the Lord had promised them.
+Despite witnessing God's amazing power in bringing them out of Egypt and in-spite of the destruction of their enemies in the Red Sea, Israel lost faith in God's power to defeat the giants of Canaan and the victory they could have enjoyed was forfeited forever.
+Because of their unbelief, the entire generation was buried in the wilderness, never having enjoyed the 'rest' the Lord had promised them.

-Heavenly Father, thank You for the many warnings we receive in Your word to trust in the Lord with all our heart and not to lean on our own understanding.
-Help me never to allow terrors from without and fears from within to cause my faith in You word to fail.
-Thank You that Jesus is my promised rest and that in Him I have all I need for life and godliness.
-Keep me looking to Jesus and trusting in Your never-failing word - this I ask in Jesus' name, AMEN,
+Heavenly Father, thank You for the many warnings in Your Word to trust in the Lord with all my heart and not to lean on my own understanding.
+Help me never to allow terrors from without and fears from within to cause my faith in Your Word to fail.
+Thank You that Jesus is my promised rest.
+Keep me looking to Him and trusting in Your never-failing Word.
+In Jesus' name, AMEN.